 The Gallery of Lost Art was an immersive, online exhibition that told the stories of artworks that had disappeared.
 Destroyed, stolen, discarded, rejected, erased, ephemeral – some of the most significant artworks of the last 100 years have been lost and can no longer be seen.

-The Gallery of Lost Art is curated by Tate, designed by digital studio ISO, and produced in partnership with Channel 4, with additional support from The Arts and Humanities Research Council (AHRC).
+Curated by Tate, designed by ISO and produced in partnership with Channel 4, with additional support from the The Arts and Humanities Research Council (AHRC),

 the virtual year-long exhibition explored the sometimes extraordinary and sometimes banal circumstances behind the loss of major works of art.
 Archival images, films, interviews, blogs and essays were laid out for visitors

 to examine, revealing the evidence relating to the loss of works by over 40 artists across the twentieth century, including such figures as Marcel Duchamp, Pablo Picasso, Joan Miró, Willem De Kooning, Rachel Whiteread and